reactjs/react.dev/src/content/reference/react/use-server.md

 In the username request form, there might be the chance that a username is not available. `requestUsername` should tell us if it fails or not.
 How can the form receive the return value of the server action?

-Here is where you can use [`useFormState`](/reference/react-dom/hooks/useFormState), a Hook designed for receiving a server action return value which supports progressive enhancement.
+To update the UI based on the result of a server action while supporting progressive enhancement, use [`useFormState`](/reference/react-dom/hooks/useFormState).

 ```js
 // requestUsername.js